lpsinger/userguide/analysis/index.rst

 or :term:`NSBH` sources), the :doc:`Initial or Retraction alert and circular </content>` will be distributed.
 It will include an updated sky localization and source classification.
-At this stage, the event will have been vetted by human instrument scientists and analysts.
+At this stage, the event will have been vetted by human instrument scientists and data analysts.
 The candidate will either be **confirmed** by an Initial alert and circular or withdrawn by a Retraction alert and circular if the data quality is unsuitable.

-**Within a day**, black hole mergers will be fully vetted by experts and retraction or confirmation status will be reported.

 :doc:`Update alerts and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of